ChrisW-B/MagicGifs/Readme.md

 Just a simple Tweepy based bot that replies to people it follows with relevant gifs from Giphy

-"Inspired" by boredom and the old @MagicPics bot
+"Inspired" by boredom and the old @MagicPixx bot

 Make sure to install Tweepy and Giphypop before running!